-Comparison within one or more items purportedly from one source, to determine whether it was prepared by a single source.
+Comparison within one or more items purportedly from one source, to determine whether it was prepared by a single source [see common writership (authorship)].

 irrelevant information

 Not pertinent or applicable to the subject, material, or question being considered.
 The consideration may be broad (i.e., discipline level) or specific (i.e., task level).
 (NIST HF)